 The Water Heater EZ 101 Portable Tankless is definitely great for areas with limited sources of electricity and it is backed by a 1 year warranty.

-The New Atwood RV Water Heater G6A-8E is a great RV water heater to consider because it uses direct spark ignition.
+The New Atwood G6A-8E is a great choice to consider because it uses direct spark ignition.
 As for its heating capacity, it has an input of 8,800 BTU and it uses a capacity of 6 gallons.
 Do know that it does not have door so you have to provide it separately.

 RV Water Heater that is Wall Vented

-If you want to go tankless and have a wall vented water heater for your RV, you should purchase the PrecisionTemp RV-550 Tankless Water Heater Wall-Vented which does not have pilot light and has great efficiency for propane, making it super ideal for RVs, mobile homes, cabins, small homes, trailers and such similar occasions.
+If you want to go tankless and have a wall vented water heater for your RV, you should purchase the PrecisionTemp RV-550 Tankless Water Heater Wall-Vented which does not have pilot light and has great efficiency for propane, making it super ideal for RVs, mobile homes, cabins, small homes, a travel trailer and more.

-In addition, it also uses a VaryFlame technology system for controlling the temperature for its technology.
-With this RV water heater, it eliminates the need for a tank.
+In addition, it also uses a VaryFlame technology system for controlling the temperature.
 It is also eco-friendly and power saving as it uses less than 1.5 amps of power when you are operating it normally.
 As a matter of fact, during cold weather, it can operate at about 3 amps using its cold weather protection feature.

-Moreover, this RV water heater is easily winterized so you can use it all year round.
+Moreover, this heater has a bypass valve and is easily winterized so you can use it all year round.
 In addition, it easily self-adjusts due to its true automatic gas modulation.
-Likewise, when it comes to power, it runs at 55,000 BTUs which is particularly higher than a lot of other water heaters.
+Likewise, when it comes to the power source, it runs at 55,000 BTUs which is particularly higher than a lot of other hot water heaters.
 The PrecisionTemp RV-550 is super ideal for indoor use only.

 Best Pilot Ignition RV Water Heater

 The Suburban 5117A Water Heaters 6 Gallon uses liquid petroleum as a heat source and it also uses pilot ignition.
-This is a great RV water heater and this is a gas only water heater for RVs.
+This is a great unit and this is a gas only water heater for RVs.
 As for its aptitude, it has a capacity of 6 gallons.
-On the usefulness of the RV water heater, it also works for campers and trailers.
+It also works for campers and any travel trailer.
 It is very easy to blow even in a windy day.
 The Suburban 5117A is a great water heater to consider for any camper or RV.

-If you want to have a great tankless RV water heater system, you should check out the Girard Gswh-2 Tankless Water Heater 2GWHAM which is very simple to install.
-As we said, this is a tankless system and it is an RV water heater that will surely work for your RV.
-Do know that the door is sold separately, like most RV water heaters.
-It is a very economical, running on propane and will definitely exceed your expectations.
+If you want to have a great tankless RV water heater system, you should check out the Girard Gswh-2 Tankless hot Water Heater 2GWHAM which is very simple to install.
+The door is sold separately.
+This tankless unit is a very economical choice, a propane tankless water heater that will definitely exceed your expectations.
 It may be expensive but it will save you fuel and give you more efficiency in the long run.

 Best Electric RV Water Heater

 The Atwood 93891 Electric Water Heater is an electric RV water heater which has a capacity of 6 gallons.
-It weighs very light compared to most RV water heaters out there and it uses 120 volts and 1,500 watts of incoloy heating element.
-It uses highly specialized aluminum alloys and is an RV water heater that really works.
+It weighs very light compared to most models out there and it uses 120 volts and 1,500 watts of incoloy heating element.
+It uses highly specialized aluminum alloys and really works.